View courses in

 Undergraduate Prerequisites: COM JO 351.

 Students produce in-depth video reports similar to those seen on network TV news magazine programs, news websites or, local television series.
 Includes a review of job trends in the field and advice on producing a resume reel or website.
-4 cr., Spring semester.
+Four credits, spring semester.
+(Prerequisite: JO 351.)

 COM JO 435: Online Radio Newsroom